Reusas/A-Algo/readme.md

 * Pressing ESC will clear the whole screen.

 * Once a start and end node are set pressing ENTER will begin the algorithm.
 The algorithm will color the nodes its searching in yellow and once it finds a path it will be colored in blue.

+* You can press SPACE to generate a maze.